Anisha7366/WiDS-5.0-midterm/README.md

 the functions were runned for N from 2 to 10,000 and 2 plots for each function (error percentage vs N) and (calculated value vs N) were plotted.

+**4. Other Applications**

+  1. volume of a n dimension sphere and area of intersection between 2 circles:

+    1. function 1: finds volume of an n dimension sphere using monte carlo integration by sampling 1,000,000 points.

+    2. function 2: finds area of intersection between 2 circles using monte carlo integration by taking coordinates of centers of circles and radii as input.(samples 100,000 points)

+  **the functions were run with some generic inputs**

+  2. comparing reimann sum and monte carlo integration in different dimensions.

+    1. 1D:

+      1. created a grid of 100,000 points to find the reimann sum(of rectangle areas) to find integration of sinxdx from 0 to pi.

+      2. applied monte carlo integration and compared the two results.

+      3. reimann sum proved to be much more accurate

+    2. 10D:

+      1. created a grid of 1,000,000 points, 4 points per axis and found the reimann sum to find the volume of a 10D sphere.

+      2. applied monte carlo integration accordingly by sampling 1,000,000 points randomly and compared the two results.

+      3. monte carlo proved to be much more accurate

+    3. 6D

+      1. applied taylor series in a function(upto 8 terms) to find the value of the gaussian integral (from -1 to 1) and raised it to the power 6.

+      2. reimann sum with 10 points per axis i.e 1,000,000 points to find the integral.

+      3. applied montecarlo integration by sampling 1,000,000 random points and compared all the results.

+      4. taylor series proved to be the most accurate followed by monte carlo. reimann sum was inaccurate.

+# This concludes the midterm submission for the WiDS project: "From calculating area to Gambling in BlackJack", spanning over the course of 2 weeks.